What Is Arc Welding?

 SMAW can be used to weld low- and high-alloy steels, carbon steel, cast iron and nickel alloys for industries like construction, shipbuilding and manufacturing.
 It can be done indoors and outdoors.

-SMAW produces slag, which is a layer of byproduct welders chip off after the weld for a clean look.
+SMAW creates slag, a layer of byproduct that welders remove after welding to achieve a clean finish.

 Flux-Cored Arc Welding: FCAW